Harriet History, Family Crest & Coats of Arms

 Early Origins of the Harriet family

-The surname Harriet was first found in Midlothian where they held a family seat from early times and held the lands of Heriot, and were found there as early as 1164, when Henry of Heriot witnessed a document by Joceline, the Bishop of Glasgow.
+The surname Harriet was first found in Midlothian where they held a family seat from early times and held the lands of Heriot, and were found there as early as c.
+1164, when Henry of Heriot witnessed confirmation of the church of Karnewid (Carnwath) to Joceline, bishop of Glasgow.

 Harriet Spelling Variations

 The name, Harriet, occurred in many references, and from time to time, it was spelt Herriot, Heriot, Harriet, Hariet, Herriott, Harriott and many more.

 Early Notables of the Harriet family (pre 1700)